Siege of Eastern Ghouta: History

 After a series of offensive operations launched by Syrian rebels against positions of the Syrian Arab Army in Harasta, a northeastern suburb of Damascus, and other locations in Ghouta, the Syrian Arab Army launched an operation to capture the rebel-held part of Ghouta in February 2018.
 The escalation of hostilities led to a United Nations Security Council meeting held on 24 February 2018, voting unanimously in favor of a 30-day cease-fire in Syria, and demanded immediate lifting of the siege of eastern Ghouta.
-In March 2018 the government offensive continued, being supported by the Russia both diplomatically and militarily.
+In March 2018 the government offensive continued, supported by Russia both diplomatically and militarily.
 On 11 March, the Syrian government took control over several areas and split the enclave into three pockets.
 These pockets included Douma and its northeastern outskirts, eastern Harasta, and Zamalka and surrounding area.

 In mid-late March after a series of negotiations, a deal was finally reached between the Syrian government and rebels that controlled parts of Eastern Ghouta.
 The deal involved a transfer of remaining rebel fighters from the areas of eastern Harasta, Zamalka and surrounding areas to the province of Idlib.
 105,000 people were displaced by this evacuation from the area.
-By the end of March, Douma was the last pocket controlled by the rebels, the Jaish al-Islam fighters.
+By the end of March, Douma was the last pocket East of Damascus controlled by the rebels, mostly Jaysh al-Islam fighters.

 For at least 10 days, there were minimal attacks on the rebel pocket of Douma as talks with the Jaish al-Islam continued.
 It was reported later that the Jaish al-Islam shelled residential areas in Damascus, causing casualties and material damage.
 By 6 April, talks had "faltered" between the two sides and the Syrian Armed Forces (SAA) renewed their offensive in response to the attack.
 The Jaish al-Islam denied responsibility.
 The rebel group had also reportedly refused to release detainees loyal to the Syrian government it was holding in Douma.
 The shelling on 8 April 2018, which left several civilians dead, drew allegations of chemical weapons use in Douma, though the UN could not verify the claim initially.